EcoJulia/Diversity.jl/README.md

 ## Project Status

-The package is tested against the current Julia `0.6` release, the last Julia `0.5` release and nightly on Linux, OS X, and Windows.
+The package is tested against the current Julia `0.6` release, and nightly on Linux, OS X, and Windows.
+It is currently broken on `nightly`, but this is mostly due to problems with other packages and will be fixed as soon as possible...

 ## Contributing and Questions